-So many thoughts rush into my mind when it tries to figure out what languages are, and why on earth you ever made them.
+So many thoughts rush into my mind when it tries to figure out what languages are, and why on earth You ever made them.
 But one thing is certain.
 One thing I know for certain.
-Languages are beautiful, just as you are beautiful beyond beauty itself, and that is why we must learn to teach them as beautifully (i.e. with as much artfulness and love and respect for our students) as we can.
+Languages are beautiful, just as You are beautiful beyond beauty itself, and that is why we must learn to teach them as beautifully (i.e. with as much artfulness and love and respect for our students) as we can.
 Because they are divine in nature.

-But, back to the point of this conversation with you, teaching some of those kids of today is not a beautiful experience.
+But, back to the point of this conversation with You, teaching some of the kids of today is not a beautiful experience.
 It is a kind of insane thing to try to do.
-And now this new COVID thing is hard and confusing and kind of scary, to tell you the truth, ye who are the Truth and who already knows everything I am thinking and feeling about teaching languages, but it helps to write out here anyway.
+And now this COVID thing is hard and confusing and kind of scary, to tell You the truth, Ye who are the Truth and who already knows everything I am thinking and feeling about teaching languages, but it helps to write out here anyway.

 Comprehensible input has been a pain, I gotta say.
 Ain’t gonna lie.
 What even is it?
 Can it even work in an online setting?
 That is what I want to know.
 Can it work in the age of COVID?
 What are we supposed to do?

 And now, we are supposed to try to reflect the brightness and beauty of those beads, those bright and amazing languages, through a computer?
 That’s like asking a robot to dance and sing Begin the Beguine!
-Hmmm….